ajgilbert/EFT2Obs/README.md

 ![workflow](/resources/docs/EFT2Obs.jpeg)

-In this section for clarity we will follow a specific example, ZH production in the HEL model with the STXS Rivet routine, but the steps are generic and it should be straightforward to run with other processes or models.
+In this section for clarity we will follow a specific example, ZH production in the SMEFT model with the STXS Rivet routine, but the steps are generic and it should be straightforward to run with other processes or models.

 It is also possible to generate events at NLO in QCD and apply reweighting with an NLO-capable UFO model.
 In some places an alternative script must be used, and in others it is sufficient to add the `--nlo` flag to the usual script.